Health Reimbursement Arrangement

 A spouse or domestic partner who is eligible for other employer group coverage is not eligible for coverage as a dependent under this plan.
 Exceptions may apply if the employer group coverage is determined to be significantly inferior.
 “Significantly inferior” refers to a plan that offers limited benefits, such as a mini-med plan or a catastrophic plan with a $5,000 or greater individual deductible and the plan is not coupled with an HSA or HRA.

-I am 24 years old and covered as a child under my parent’s PEBP plan.
+I am under 26 years old and covered as a child under my parent’s PEBP plan.
 If I become eligible for PEBP benefits as a state employee, will I need to enroll in my own coverage?

 Employees hired on the first day of the month are eligible for benefits on their date of hire.
 Employees hired on the second day through the last day of the month are eligible for benefits on the first day of the month following their date of hire.
 For example, if you were hired on June 1, your benefit eligibility would begin that day.
 If you were hired on June 2, your benefit eligibility would begin July 1.